That-Cool-Coder/is-it-rick/README.md

 #### `/manage/`

 Home page of managing Rick Rolls.
-Requires the client to be logged in as an admin user and have a session id in their cookies, otherwise asks them to login.
+Requires the client to be logged in and have a session id in their cookies, otherwise asks them to login.

 #### `/view-rick-roll/<rick_roll_id>/`